Humphrey Pickard

 Humphrey Pickard (10 June 1813 – 28 February 1890) was a Canadian Methodist minister, educator, and journalist.
 He was the first president from 1862 to 1869 of Mount Allison Wesleyan College (later known as Mount Allison University).

+Biography

-Born in Fredericton, New Brunswick, Pickard attended Wilbraham Wesleyan Academy from 1829 to 1831.
+Humphrey Pickard was born in Fredericton, New Brunswick on 10 June 1813.
+He attended Wilbraham Wesleyan Academy from 1829 to 1831.
 He attended one year at Wesleyan University in 1831 before returning to Fredericton to become a businessman.
-In 1835, he became a Methodist minister and returned to Wesleyan University in 1837 and graduated in 1839.
+In 1835, he became a Methodist minister and returned to Wesleyan University in 1837, graduating in 1839.

 From 1869 to 1873, Pickard was editor of the Wesleyan, a Methodist newspaper in Halifax.
-"Wesleyan University conferred a DD on him in 1857."
+He received a Doctor of Divinity degree from Wesleyan University in 1857.

+He died in Sackville, New Brunswick on 28 February 1890.